cat-loves-donuts/ML_learning_notes/What_is_KL_Divergence.md

 ![75110-6f8844d5047fc1ee](https://user-images.githubusercontent.com/43735308/155513610-13b712bb-4b73-4b8c-9104-52073b3e8f79.jpg)

 Well, of course, our raw data is not uniformly distributed.
 As a plan B (We always have plan B), another simple model that comes to our mind is the binomial distribution.
-There are a total of n=10 alveoli in the worm's mouth, and the occurrence of teeth in each alveolar is an independent event, and the probability is p.
-Then the number of worm teeth is the expected value E[x]=n*p, and the actual expected value is the average value of the observed data, for example, 5.7, then p=0.57, and the binomial distribution is:
+There are a total of ```n=10``` alveoli in the worm's mouth, and the occurrence of teeth in each alveolar is an independent event, and the probability is ```p```.
+Then the number of worm teeth is the expected value ```E[x]=n*p```, and the actual expected value is the average value of the observed data, for example, 5.7, then ```p=0.57```, and the binomial distribution is:

 ![75110-8ad3782fe0220619](https://user-images.githubusercontent.com/43735308/155514335-0ba701aa-40ad-4de4-b114-9af9e853d5df.jpg)